vypxl/website/content/posts/about-my-website.md

 I used Visual Studio Code for developing my website.
 In my opinion, it is the best code editor currently available.
 Gridsome, my static site generator, relies on [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.org), so I used both these tools.
 For hosting, I use [**Firebase**](https://firebase.google.com) Hosting.
 I chose it over other hosting providers because it gave me the most freedom in configuring my website and the most value for a free plan.

 Instead of manually rebuilding and deploying the website every time I change something, a Github action takes care of the redeployment.
-When I push a commit to my master branch or when I publish a new post in my Sanity dashboard, Github actions rebuilds the website and deploys it to firebase.
+When I push a commit to my main branch, Github actions rebuilds the website and deploys it to firebase.
-I actually had to create a firebase cloud function to relay my Sanity webhook to Github, because Sanity does not allow sending customized HTTP requests.

 ## TL;DR

-NodeJS, Gridsome, VueJS, Pug, Sass, Unified, Sanity, Firebase.
+NodeJS, Gridsome, VueJS, Pug, Sass, Markdown, Unified, Firebase.
 You can find the source code of the website over on [Github](https://github.com/vypxl/website)

 ## Thoughts